International Student Support

 - Failure to maintain F-1 status: Students who have engaged in employment without authorization, dropped below full-time without ISSS authorization, or exceeded their unemployment limit on OPT and STEM OPT are not considered in F-1 status, and will likely be denied entry to the US.

 - Citizens of Countries with Travel Restrictions: The U.S. government has implemented travel and visa restrictions on certain countries.
-Please refer to our announcements on April 11 and June 5 for the full list of countries.
+Please refer to our announcements on June 5 and December 17 for the full list of countries.
 This list may change and countries could be added or removed in the future.
 Students whose countries have potential travel restrictions are advised to consider the risk of being unable to reenter the US should additional country-specific travel restrictions are implemented in the future.

-International students are able to travel within and outside of the U.S. and renew their visas.
+International students who are not subject to the travel restrictions are still able to travel within and outside of the U.S. and renew their visas.
 However, students should be prepared for enhanced screening and potential delays when applying for visas and re-entering the US.
 If you are traveling and will need to apply for a new visa to reenter the U.S., please consider the timing and how possible delays may impact you.
 You can view the documents needed for travel and those needed for a visa on our webpages.
 If you are renewing your visa and have questions about your international travel plans, please contact your ISSS advisor.

 Students who are applying for a new visa should also be aware of the new visa screening policy, which requires each visa officer to review each applicant's online presence, including social media activity, internet search engines, and any databases to which the consular section has access.
 Consulate officers are expected to look for any evidence that shows an applicant may be likely to violate US laws, advocate for terrorist organizations, engage in political activism that is associated with violence and will undermine scholarly activity, or shows “hostility toward the citizens, culture, government, institutions, or founding principles of the United States”.
 In order to conduct this search, the State Department requires student visa applicants to set their social media profiles to “public”.